 - 1 1/2 teaspoons sea salt

-1 Heat a large cast iron frying pan to medium high or high heat (hot enough to sear the meat).
+2 Rub spices into pork chops, heat pan: Heat a large cast iron frying pan to medium high or high heat (hot enough to sear the meat).
 While the pan is heating, sprinkle a pinch of dry rub spices (about 1/8 teaspoon or a little more) on each of the pork chops.
 Using your fingers, rub the spices into the meat.
-Turn the chops over and repeat on the other side.
+Turn the pork chops over and repeat on the other side.

-If you have chops that are a lot thicker than 3/4" (many are sold that are 1 1/2"-thick), you can put a cover on the pan and let the chops finish cook for 5 minutes or so (if you are using a cast iron pan and have turned off the heat, there should be enough heat if you cover the pan to finish the cooking of a thicker chop, if not, lower the heat to low and cover.
+5 Cover pan if working with thick chops to finish cooking: If you have chops that are a lot thicker than 3/4" (many are sold that are 1 1/2"-thick), you can put a cover on the pan and let the pork chops finish cook for 5 minutes or so (if you are using a cast iron pan and have turned off the heat, there should be enough heat if you cover the pan to finish the cooking of a thicker chop, if not, lower the heat to low and cover.

-How do you know when the chops are done?
-Mom uses a touch test which with practice I've learned as well.
+How do you know when the pork chops are done?
+My mother uses a touch test which with practice I've learned as well.
 If you wait until you see juice oozing out of the top of the chop, it is definitely done.
-Mom typically just keeps the chops in the pan, the heat is turned off, so the pan is losing heat.
+Mom typically just keeps the pork chops in the pan, the heat is turned off, so the pan is losing heat.
 The pan initially provides enough heat to sear the second side.
 As it initially cools it is still cooking, though not searing the meat.
-After a couple of minutes, it's just keeping the chops warm.
+After a couple of minutes, it's just keeping the pork chops warm.